SingleManTH/agiletoolkit.org/docs/data/dsql/extending.md

 In this section you will learn how to extend DSQL with sytax for new commands and support for new databases.

+## TODO: need some explanation of the important properties

 ## The DSQL Class Structure

 To customise the SQL generated for each database, DSQL uses database-specific classes that extend the base class `DB_dsql`: